replicatedhq/troubleshoot.sh/docs/source/collect/run-pod.md

 The `corev1.PodSpec` for the `runPod` collector.
 See the [Kubernetes API Reference](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec) for all available properties.

 ##### `timeout` (Optional)
 A [duration](https://golang.org/pkg/time/#Duration) that will be honored when running the pod.
-This cannot be greater than 30 seconds (30s) and if not specified, the default is 20s.
+If not specified, the collector will run for as long as the underlying command does.

 #### `imagePullSecret` (Optional)